-There is no “war exclusion” in the FLTCIP.
-Therefore benefits may be payable for conditions due to war or acts of war, declared or undeclared, or service in the armed forces or auxiliary units.
-However, in general, benefits will not be paid for care received in a government facility, such as a Department of Defense or Department of Veterans Affairs medical center.
-The “catastrophic coverage” limitation under policies elected under the original contract and retained might affect benefits paid in the event of war, however.
+In general, benefits will not be paid for care received in a government facility, such as a Department of Defense or Department of Veterans Affairs medical center.
+The “catastrophic coverage” limitation under policies elected under the original contract and retained might affect benefits paid in the event of war.

 LTC Partners will send you written notice of its decision on whether you are eligible for benefits no later than 10 business days after it receives all the information it needs.
-If LTC Partners determines that you are eligible for benefits, the notice will state the date as of which you are eligible for benefits and will include claim forms.
+If LTC Partners determines that you are eligible, the notice will state the effective date and will include claim forms.
 At least once a year, but no more often than every 30 days, LTC Partners will reassess whether you continue to be eligible for benefits.

-If LTC Partners determines that you are not eligible for benefits, the notice will provide the reason(s) for the denial and will let you know how to request a review of the denial, which must be filed within 60 days from the date of the denial.
-If that denial is upheld—an answer will be provided within 60 days after LTC Partners receives that request—you may appeal to an appeals committee whose members are agreed upon by OPM and LTC Partners.
+If LTC Partners determines that you are not eligible for benefits, the notice will provide the reason(s) for the denial and will let you know how to request a review, which must be filed within 60 days from the date of the denial.
+If the denial is upheld—an answer will be provided within 60 days after LTC Partners receives the review request—you may appeal to an appeals committee whose members are agreed upon by OPM and LTC Partners.